 Where: Galaxidi, Greece

 Flour may not be a food, as such, but it is an ingredient.
-So, when Greek revellers dye it in a rainbow of colours and then fling fistfuls of it at one another, that makes for a food festival.
-Marking the first day of Orthodox Lent, in early March, Clean Monday is a two hundred year old tradition in the Greek town of Galaxidi.
-Galaxidi is a four hour journey by shuttle or airport transfer from Athens airport.
+So, when Greek revelers dye it in a rainbow of colors and then fling fistfuls of it at one another, that makes for a food festival.
+Marking the first day of Orthodox Lent, in early March, Clean Monday is a two hundred-year-old tradition in the Greek town of Galaxidi.
+Galaxidi is a four-hour journey by shuttle or airport transfer from Athens airport.
 The sound of cowbells rings out over the town to announce the beginning of the battle, in which everyone gets well and truly filthy.
 The fight ends with everybody hurtling into the sea to wash themselves off, before enjoying a wild night out at the town’s tavernas.
 Way-hey!